30 Tricky QA Interview Questions and Answers in 2023

 1. What is Quality Assurance?

-The goal of quality assurance is to ensure that the generated software complies with all the requirements and specifications listed in the SRS document.
+Quality assurance aims to ensure that the generated software complies with all the requirements and specifications in the SRS document.

-Quality Assurance: QA aims to ensure that the generated software complies with all specifications, such as SRS, FRS, and BRS.
+Quality Assurance confirms that the developed software complies with all specifications, including SRS, FRS, and BRS.
 It is a deliberate testing process evaluation method to increase the production of high-quality goods.
 QA develops strategies to avert potential bugs during the software development process.
 It focuses mainly on management-related topics, such as project analysis, checklists, and development processes and techniques.

 3. Define the purpose of QA in Software Development.